 I’m a total beginner: I haven’t ever picked up an Esperanto book, and I don’t own one.
-However, from my interaction with our Esperanto voiceover artists and translators, I have picked up a few things which in other languages would take me weeks of effort.
+However, from my interaction with our Esperanto voiceover artists and translators, I have picked up a few things that, in other languages, would take me weeks of effort.
 So I feel like I’m starting from an advantage.
 What I know is this:

 Granda – big

 Vera – true

 Always end in -o.
 Always!
 To form the feminine, you just add -in- before the final o: